alexmilowski/littleflow/littleflow.md

 ### Reserved labels

 A label may have any name with the exception that `:start` and `:end` have special semantics.
-When used, `:start` must be the left-most task (the start of the workflow) and `:end` must be the right-most task (the end of the workflow).
+When used, `:start` must be the left-most task (the start of the flow statement) and `:end` must be the right-most task (the end of the flow statement).
 As a consequence, the `:start` and `:end` can only be used at the start and end of a flow statement.

 ### Comments